Flybe says conditions remain challenging

 A number of airlines suffered last year after being hit by disruptions caused by ash from volcanic eruptions in Iceland.

-In October, the company issued a profit warning saying there was a significant slowdown in sales across its UK domestic network in September.
+In October, Flybe (FLYB.L) issued a profit warning saying there was a significant slowdown in sales across its UK domestic network in September.

 Flybe, which operates 83 aircraft from 14 UK airport bases, on Wednesday posted a first-half profit of 14.3 million pounds, compared with 8.2 million pounds last year.